 We are highly dependent on the research and development, clinical, financial, operational and other business expertise of our executive officers, as well as the other principal members of our management, scientific and clinical teams.
 Although we have entered into employment agreements with our executive officers, each of them may terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or other employees.
 Recruiting and retaining qualified scientific, clinical, manufacturing, accounting, legal and sales and marketing personnel will also be critical to our success.
+On December 11, 2023, Jason A. Amello resigned from his position as our Chief Financial Officer, principal financial officer and principal accounting officer, effective January 12, 2024.
+Mr. Amello will remain an advisor to us in order to support the transition of his responsibilities.
+On January 12, 2024, our board of directors unanimously appointed Charles Schoch as the Company's interim Chief Financial Officer, principal financial officer and principal accounting officer, effective January 12, 2024.

 The loss of the services of our executive officers or other key employees could impede the achievement of our research, development and commercialization objectives and seriously harm our ability to successfully implement our business strategy.
 Furthermore, replacing executive officers and key employees may be difficult and may take an extended period of time because of the limited number of individuals in our industry with the breadth of skills and experience required to successfully develop, gain marketing approval of and commercialize products.
 Competition to hire from this limited pool is intense, and we may be unable to hire, train, retain or motivate these key personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for similar personnel.
 We also experience competition for the hiring of scientific and clinical personnel from universities and research institutions.
 In addition, we rely on consultants and advisors, including scientific and clinical advisors, to assist us in formulating our research and development and commercialization strategy.
 Our consultants and advisors may be employed by employers other than us and may have commitments under consulting or advisory contracts with other entities that may limit their availability to us.
 Our success as a public company also depends on implementing and maintaining internal controls and the accuracy and timeliness of our financial reporting.
-If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited
+If we are unable to continue to attract and retain high quality personnel, our ability to pursue our growth strategy will be limited.